sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 ### Scope

-This document outlines enhancements to the SONiC build system, focusing on implementing build profiles and standardizing build configurations to support various deployment environments.
+This document outlines the introduction of a profiling system within the SONiC build process.
+The primary objective is to create build profiles that optimize configurations for different deployment environments, with improvements to the build system being a foundational step in this direction.

 ### Definitions/Abbreviations